 Unlimited visiting hours for parents

-Rooming in – One parent can stay overnight at the newborn’s bedside to assist in cares overnight
+Rooming in – One parent or guardian can stay overnight at the newborn’s bedside to assist in cares overnight

 Daily rounds – Bedside meetings where doctors and nurses discuss your child’s current condition and treatment plan